elbecerrasoto/gym-forest-fire/README.md

 The possible actions to take are 9, either moving one-step into 8 directions, or staying at the same place.

-Each number from 1 to 9 represents 1 direction.
+Each number from 1 to 9 represents one direction.

 1. Left-Up
 2. Up